tomas-fryza/vhdl-labs/lab7-uart/README.md

 2. Define four states for the FSM and an internal counter in the architecture declaration section to count a sequence of data bits.

     ```vhdl
-    architecture behavioral of uart_tx is
+    architecture behavioral of uart_tx_8n1 is
         -- FSM States
         type   state_type is (IDLE, START_BIT, DATA, STOP_BIT);
         signal state_tx : state_type;